ethereum/js-team-organization/roadmap/README.md

 emphasis than initially planned.
 The dependency reduction from above is also a big step towards a more secure JavaScript EVM.
-Through a collaboration with Paul Millr from [noble Crypto](https://paulmillr.com/noble/) we were able to replace remaining WASM implementations for EVM precompiles (BLS, BN254 (aka alt_BN128)) as well as the 4844-related KZG crypto with pure JavaScript implementations.
+Through a collaboration with Paul Millr from [noble Crypto](https://paulmillr.com/noble/) we were able to replace remaining WASM implementations for EVM precompiles (BLS, BN254 (aka alt_BN128)) as well as the 4844-related KZG crypto with pure JavaScript implementations (the WASM code is not auditable and therfore less secure and even excluded to be used by policy by security-sensitive products like MetaMask).

 This makes up for a fully auditable JavaScript EVM for the first time and we plan to have an EVM audit done throughout 2025.

 ### EIP Implementation & Testing (Expanded)

 The EthereumJS stack is historically being build up in a very modular way and is therefore well suited for EIP prototyping and early on integration.
-In 2024 was a year with a lot of protocol work to be done and our team increased its engagement here.
+2024 was a year with a lot of protocol work to be done and our team increased its engagement here.

 Some examples are: